Massive aurora borealiz filling the sky over a dark blacked-out city skyline after a solar storm

 The 50–70 Math: A Solar Event Does Not Give Warning in Time to Prepare

-Massive hurricane wall cloud over residential neighborhood with utility poles and downed wires — extreme weather events that damage the grid often arrive with little warning, same as solar storms Massive aurora borealis filling the night sky over a blacked-out city skyline — geomagnetic storms from solar coronal mass ejections can collapse regional power grids in 90 seconds with only minutes of warning
+Massive hurricane wall cloud over residential neighborhood with utility poles and downed wires — extreme weather events that damage the grid often arrive with little warning, same as solar storms Massive aurora borealiz filling the night sky over a blacked-out city skyline — geomagnetic storms from solar coronal mass ejections can collapse regional power grids in 90 seconds with only minutes of warning

 NOAA’s Space Weather Prediction Center can provide approximately 15 to 60 minutes of warning for a CME arrival after it is detected by the Deep Space Climate Observatory satellite.
 This is not enough time to install a generator.
 It is barely enough time to charge a battery station if you happen to be near an outlet when the alert arrives.